Degri95/Kickstarter-analysis/README.md

 ## Results

 - The best time to launch a Kickstarter for Theater would be Late spring into early summer (May to July).
-- November to January have the least successful success outcomes and should be avoided if tryin to Launch a Kickstarter.
+- November to January have the least successful success outcomes and should be avoided if trying to Launch a Kickstarter.

 - The most successful Kickstarters are below $4,999.
 - The Success and failure percentages flip at $35,000 to $44,999.